-Last year more than 15% of our students in Sacramento City Unified School District missed more than 10% of the school year and were considered chronically absent!
+Last year nearly 7,000 students in Sacramento City Unified School District missed more than 10% of the school year and were considered chronically absent!

 “Authentic relationships with students, families and the community are the foundation of our work to reduce chronic absence, increase student engagement and ensure academic success for all students, especially our most vulnerable.”

 EveryDay Q&A with Jennifer Kretschman, MTSS Director, Sacramento City Unified School District

 How Sacramento City Unified found ‘lost’ students during distance learning featuring Principal Nate McGill of Ethel I. Baker and Jennifer Kretschman of SCUSD.

 Nate McGill and Jennifer Kretschman As a social worker and as a mother, it was a little bit of panic, right?
 Like, ‘Oh, what's happening to these families?’”
 SCUSD Attendance and Enrollment Specialist Jennifer Kretschman said.
 “So, first we realize that contact...

 Hundreds of Sacramento Kids Stopped Schooling Due To COVID-19 Together, Principal Nate McGill and Jennifer Kretschman of SCUSD go door to door to locate students who never checked in after schools closed in spring.
 The duo started delivering lunches to Baker kids the...

 Unprecedented numbers of students have disappeared during the pandemic.
 Schools are working harder than ever to find them.

 Sacramento City Unified School District learned that lesson the hard way, when it lost touch with more than 1,600 students after closing in mid-March.

 Jennifer Kretschman of SCUSD has a panel discussion at this National Webinar with Every Day Labs Jennifer Kretschman of SCUSD joins other leaders school tackle the growing problem of 'missing' students and the state of remote learning in their districts....